rumca-js/RSS-Link-Database-2022/2022/11/2022-11-21/https.feeds.washingtonpost.comrssbusinesstechnology_entries.md

-# Source The Washington Post - Tech, Source URL:https://feeds.washingtonpost.com/rss/business/technology
+# Source The Washington Post - Tech, Source URL:https://feeds.washingtonpost.com/rss/business/technology, Source language: en-US

 ## ‘The Devil in Me’ feels like a dead end for The Dark Pictures Anthology
  - [https://www.washingtonpost.com/video-games/reviews/the-dark-pictures-anthology-the-devil-in-me-review/?utm_source=rss&utm_medium=referral&utm_campaign=wp_business-technology](https://www.washingtonpost.com/video-games/reviews/the-dark-pictures-anthology-the-devil-in-me-review/?utm_source=rss&utm_medium=referral&utm_campaign=wp_business-technology)
  - RSS feed: https://feeds.washingtonpost.com/rss/business/technology
  - date published: 2022-11-21 16:51:22+00:00
- - tags: None

 For as good as Supermassive is at making choose-your-own-horror-adventure games, it continues to feel like the developer is boxed in by its chosen format.